Short+Sweet: Festivals

-Short+Sweet Theatre was founded at the Newtown Theatre (now King Street Theatre) in Sydney, Australia in January 2002 by Mark Cleary, beginning with the first ever Short+Sweet Theatre festival.
+Short+Sweet Theatre was founded at the Newtown Theatre (now King Street Theatre) in Sydney in January 2002 by Mark Cleary, beginning with the first ever Short+Sweet Theatre festival.

 In January 2004, Alex Broun took over as Artistic Coordinator of Short+Sweet Theatre Sydney.
 New elements were introduced during this time, including a strict time-limit, limit of one play per playwright, one play per director and two plays per actor, people's choice voting and the competitive aspect of the festival where plays are chosen from each week to progress to the Gala Final.

 Short+Sweet Theatre Sydney is now the largest ten-minute theatre festival in the world, with around 180 new plays being produced every season.
 Festivals are held in Sydney, Melbourne, Brisbane, Gold Coast, Newcastle, Canberra, Hobart, Rockhampton and Townsville in Australia, as well as Hollywood in the USA, Singapore, Malaysia, Philippines, India, Dubai and New Zealand with plans to expand to China, UK and Saudi Arabia.
 Short+Sweet Theatre currently receives around 1500 script entries from writers across the world annually.

+Short+Sweet Dubai was launched by Australian playwright and director Alex Broun in 2013 at the Dubai Community Theatre and Arts Centre (DUCTAC).
+He also served as Festival Director for the first three years.
+It has since grown into one of the largest and most successful Short+Sweet Festivals in the world.

 Short+Sweet started in Dublin in October 2019 at the Sean O'Casey Theatre.

 Short+Sweet Dance premiered at the Newtown Theatre in Sydney in 2007 for one week.
 In 2009 the Sydney season expanded to three weeks and the first ever Short+Sweet Dance Melbourne was held at Chapel Off Chapel under the direction of Alister Smith in June, 2009.

 Short+Sweet Song, which comprises ten-minute musical theatre works, began in 2007 at the Seymour Centre and the third Short+Sweet Song was held in October 2009 at the Pilgrom Theatre in Sydney in association with the Australian Institute of Music.
 The 2009 Festival was led by Festival Director Andrew Threlfall and Musical Director Bev Kennedy.

 Short+Sweet Cabaret merges theatre and music.

 Short+Sweet Voices debuted in Sydney in 2015 at The Concourse.
 A minimum of 4 people perform in a choir.

 Short+Sweet Bollywood debuted in Sydney in 2015 at The Factory Theatre.
 It stages Indian dance, which many Indian Short+Sweet festivals such as in Delhi, Mumbai, Chennai, Bangalore and Hyderabad already incorporate into their programs.

 Short+Sweet Comedy features stand-up comedy acts.

 Short+Sweet Magic features short magical acts.